Confucius of the day

 3.1 features a new suite of link primitives, configurable world topologies, randomized agent ordering, and a new tie primitive.

-NetLogo is one of those cool, easy-to-understand program languages, like processing, that I keep in my linkshelf with the hope to learn one day and become a really cool artist.
-I want to configure world topologies!!
+NetLogo is one of those cool, easy-to-understand program languages, like Processing, that I keep in my linkshelf with the hope to learn one day and become a really cool artist.

-Now talking seriously (as if I ever did), NetLogo, by the way based on the famous (at least when I was a kid) LOGO language, really IS an impressive programming environment for at least three reasons: it is easy to learn so students can use it; it is written in java, which means that the programs can be executed from within the web browser, like the examples here; and it has a very wide scope of applications, from biology to art.
-All in all, this is a highly interesting and worthwhile environment that I´ll keep on wanting to try for a long time.
+Based on the famous (at least when I was a kid) LOGO language, NetLogo really IS an impressive programming environment for at least three reasons: it is easy to learn so students can use it; it is written in java, which means that the programs can be executed from within the web browser, like the examples here; and it has a very wide scope of applications, from biology to art.
+All in all, this is a highly interesting and worthwhile environment that I’ll keep on wanting to try for a long time. 😉

 1. Begin with a cube.